KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GPSWeather by mochman](https://github.com/mochman/MMM-GPSWeather)

 0. This module is outdated: Abandoned.
 Repo has been archived at 2022-02-27.
 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-GPSWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-GPSWeather.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.

 ### [MMM-GrafanaChart by SvenSommer](https://github.com/SvenSommer/MMM-GrafanaChart)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-Growatt by dekinet](https://github.com/dekinet/MMM-Growatt)

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. No image found.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.